 - No monthly payments: No monthly mortgage payments are required as long as you live in the home, continue to pay property taxes and homeowners insurance and maintain the property.

 - Minimal out-of-pocket expenses: With the exception of a counseling fee, most fees associated with a reverse mortgage can be financed with your loan.
 Closing costs and ongoing fees can be financed with the loan.

 - No extra taxes: Generally, loan proceeds aren’t considered taxable income.
 Consult a tax professional to make sure your situation meets the requirements.

 - Beneficial to heirs: Research by Wade Pfau, Ph.D., CFA, shows that if used properly, a HECM could increase the amount of a client’s retirement savings that could transfer to their heirs.

 - Access to more funds: If the value of your home increases, you might consider refinancing your reverse mortgage to access even more loan proceeds.

 - Equity ownership: After the loan is repaid, any remaining home equity belongs to you or your heirs.

-To determine whether a HECM is the right solution for you, you should understand that challenges of this kind of loan.
-Here are some of the disadvantages to expect with a reverse mortgage:
+To determine whether an HECM is the right solution for you, you should understand that challenges of this kind of loan.
+Here are some disadvantages to expect with a reverse mortgage: